 Final Destination 2 is a great addition to the Final Destination franchise, even with the humor and tonal shift it brings.
 It’s not nearly as effective as the first film when it comes to feeling like “This could happen to you” with exception to the opening highway scene which is by far the greatest moment in this entire franchise, and one of the greatest horror moments in general.

-I give Final Destination 2 a seven out of ten and say it’s a high priority rental.
+I give Final Destination 2 a three out of five and say it’s a high priority rental.